ScreamZ/react-native-true-sight/README.md

 # Quick documentation

 This is simple as that.

 VideoPlayer accept the following props.

-- **source** - An url that target the MP4 file.
+- **source** - An object with a key uri which is an url that target the MP4 file.
+Or directly a reference from a video on file system.
 - **autoStart** - Whether or not the video should start when rendered (Default to true).
 - **onError** - A callback that will be called when an error occured, if the resource is not reachable for example.
 - **onProgress** - A callback called each time the cursor advance in the video, receiving an object as following: